survivejs/webpack-book/manuscript/building_with_webpack/01_source_maps.md

 T> The [official documentation](https://webpack.js.org/configuration/output/#output-sourcemapfilename) digs into `output` specifics.

 W> If you are using any `UglifyJsPlugin` and want source maps, you need to enable `sourceMap: true` for the plugin.
 Otherwise, the result won't be what you might expect.
+This applies to other plugins and loaders that emit source maps as well. *css-loader* is a good example.

+## Source Maps for Styling

+If you want to enable source maps for styling files, you can achieve this by enabling the `sourceMap` option.
+This works with style loaders such as *css-loader*, *sass-loader*, and *less-loader*.

+This isn't without gotchas.
+The *css-loader* documentation notes that relative paths within CSS declarations are known to be buggy and suggests using setting an absolute public path (`output.publicPath`) resolving to the server url.

 ## `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin`